eckywangui/Notes-Application/README.md

 ## Description

 The Notes App is a straightforward web application that allows users to create and manage notes.
-Users can add, edit, and delete notes, and each note displays a randomly selected quote and an image from the provided database (db.json).
+Users can add, edit, and delete notes, while it displays a randomly selected quote and an image from the provided database (db.json).

 # Installation